RoyalIcing/perforated/README.md

 perforated
 =====

-Easy to use way to make forms in code.
-Easy to use, easy to read.
+Simple but powerful way to make forms in code.
+Easy to use and easy to read.

 - Create your form using simple readable mapped arrays.
 Even define them in a JSON file.
 - Group related entries together in a `<fieldset>`.